The Dangerous Summer (band)

 The Dangerous Summer is an American rock band from Ellicott City, Maryland, United States.
 The band's name is taken from the book of the same name by Ernest Hemingway.
-The band has stated influences from Third Eye Blind, Bright Eyes, U2, Phil Collins, Explosions in the Sky, Jimmy Eat World, and Andrew McMahon.
+The band has stated influences from Third Eye Blind, Bright Eyes, U2, Phil Collins, Explosions in the Sky, Jimmy Eat World and Andrew McMahon.
 Over the years the band has sold over 60,000 albums and over 300,000 singles.

 History

-The band formed in Ellicott City, Maryland, United States in the summer of 2006 to write their first EP, There Is No Such Thing as Science, which drew the attention of Hopeless Records and other labels in 2007.
+The band formed in Ellicott City, Maryland, United States in summer 2006 to write their first EP, There Is No Such Thing as Science, which drew the attention of Hopeless Records and other labels in 2007.
 They signed with Hopeless Records in May 2007.
 They then re-released their debut EP under a new name, If You Could Only Keep Me Alive, in August 2007.

 In April 2009, the band played The Bamboozle.

 The band's debut studio album, Reach for the Sun, was released on May 5, 2009, and reached number 42 on the Billboard Heatseekers chart.

 Their song "The Permanent Rain" was used in a trailer for the 2009 movie Love Happens, starring Jennifer Aniston and Aaron Eckhart.

 An acoustic version of Reach for the Sun was digitally released on March 15, 2011.

 The band's second album, War Paint, was released July 19, 2011.
 It reached 149 on the Billboard 200 on August 6, 2011 in its only week on the chart.

 They played on the Warped Tour 2011 on the Nintendo 3DS stage.

 The band finished their third album on February 26, 2013.
 They also began filming a documentary about the band and started a Kickstarter fund.
 The page hasn't been updated since 12 January 2014.

 The album, Golden Record, was released on August 6, 2013.
 The first single, "Catholic Girls", was released on iTunes with an accompanying music video on June 4, 2013.
 In 2014, AJ Perdomo left the band, citing Cody Payne as the driving force behind the decision.